 Get help from a professional interior consultant if you need to get the ideas running!

 2. Cleanliness and Maintenance

-This is probably the most basic tip but do not be surprised when some owners fail to understand this and take it into consideration.
-We have had numbers of homestay owners who wouldn’t loaf on this and are willing to take excellent efforts in maintaining the condition of their homestays.
+This is probably the most basic tip but does not be surprised when some owners fail to understand this and take it into consideration.
+We have had number of homestay owners who wouldn’t loaf on this and are willing to take excellent efforts in maintaining the condition of their homestays.

 Mow that lawn, clean that carpet, repair the leaking pipes and do just anything that could make the condition of your homestay look as if you first bought it.
 This could reduce the probability of guests complaining about that faulty air-con too and travellers would love to return to a well-maintained homestay.
 Always.

 3. Providing necessary amenities

 These days, we can easily find homestays living up to the level of hotels and sometimes, even better.
 We have come to realise that many homestays are beginning to provide basic amenities such as bath towels, shampoo, body gel etc. Such detailed and thoughtful preparation would somehow make a difference in your sales where besides comparing rates, the next thing a traveller do is comparing the amenities offered by the homestays before making their choices.

 Don’t stop reading as we are about to reveal some tips on the top amenities every traveller is looking for.
 Those are the plus points if your homestay has them.